 Home to nearly 40,000 live animals, The California Academy of Sciences is a San Francisco favorite.
 This natural history museum features mesmerizing aquarium exhibits, faraway galaxies under the 75-foot Morrison Planetarium dome, and its very own four-story rainforest.
 Visit our front desk for more information on tickets and museum free days.

 Named for it’s location at the intersection of Haight and Ashbury, “The Haight” is an eclectic neighborhood showcasing it’s hippie-bohemian past.
 Formerly the stomping grounds of musicians such as Janis Joplin and the Grateful Dead, the psychadelic history still lives on in the shops and boutiques in this neighborhood.

 San Francisco’s Chinatown is the oldest Chinatown in North America and the largest Chinese community outside of Asia.
 Enjoy unique shops and delicious restaurants as you stroll through the bustling streets of Chinatown.

 The open-air home of the San Francisco Giants boasts sweeping Bay views, an 80-foot Coca-Cola bottle, a giant baseball mitt and a nine-foot statue of legendary player Willie Mays.
-There is plenty to do and see while catching a game at AT&T Park!
+There is plenty to do and see while catching a game at Oracle Park!